 All Other External Students

-All other students should apply through the Ontario Universities' Application Centre OUAC 105 application.
+All other applicants should apply through the Ontario Universities' Application Centre OUAC 105 application.
 This includes those applying from:

 - secondary school outside Ontario